-- 77. Completing the projects required or will require permits and approvals from the Indonesian government.
-The defendant will receive value from these discretionary permits and approvals through his financial stake in the company receiving them, in violation of the Foreign Emoluments Clause. - 78.
-Other.
-The defendant also owns, operates, and licenses numerous other businesses throughout the United States and abroad, including other hotels, other properties for sale or lease, and golf courses and clubs.52 The defendant, through his financial stake in the company or companies receiving them, derives value from the foreign permits and approvals associated with the owning and operation of those businesses in violation of the Foreign Emoluments Clause.
+approvals through his financial stake in the company receiving them, in violation of the Foreign Emoluments Clause.

+78. Other.
+The defendant also owns, operates, and licenses numerous other businesses throughout the United States and abroad, including other hotels, other properties for sale or lease, and golf courses and clubs.53 The defendant, through his financial stake in the company or companies receiving them, derives value from the foreign permits and approvals associated with the owning and operation of those businesses in violation of the Foreign Emoluments Clause.
 In addition, revenues from foreign states' patronage of his hotels, golf clubs, and other businesses may flow to the defendant.
 After 12:01 pm on January 20, 2017, the defendant, through at least one of his various businesses, properties, and other entities has received one or more presents or emoluments from foreign states and will continue to do so.